Assistant or Associate Professor Chemistry Education

 About the Position

-An earned Ph.D. in chemistry, chemistry education, biochemistry or related field, OR earned doctorate in science education combined with graduate level course work in chemistry or related field from an accredited institution is required at time of appointment.
+An earned Ph.D. in chemistry, chemistry education, biochemistry or related field, OR earned doctorate in science education combined with graduate level course work in chemistry or related field from an accredited institution is required at time of application.

 Record of and potential for facilitating high quality inclusive, student-centered undergraduate learning experiences.